orta/notes/js/why-typescript.md

   As the TypeScript team, I'm not necessarily sure we see WebStorm as a competitor (the Visual Studio teams likely do though) as we'd treat the WebStorm team like other external IDE teams.

+- **Compile to JS languages** - Current examples are **Elm**, **ReScript**, **KotlinScript** which are languages whose core goal is to interact with JavaScript.
+For TypeScript these are interesting languages and they get to have clean-room implementations of a type system - aka, no JS baggage.
+As competitors, they tend to be more niche because they _aren't_ JavaScript at its core and the community was burned with migrations to-from CoffeeScript.

 - **WASM** - The argument is that everything will turn to wasm, and maybe TypeScript should be able to create WASM instead of JavaScript.
 The general argument against it is that TypeScript embraces the warts of JavaScript, and if you have a JavaScript runtime to put WASM in you'll nearly always prefer that anyway.
-That said, [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) is some great work in that space.
+That said, [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) is doing some great work in that space.
+Maybe it's better to think of WASM like we do JSON, it's another tool work with in making your project.

 - **Compile to WASM langs**: E.g. Rust, Go, Swift etc. These are languages could occupy a space where TypeScript currently sits in terms of the core building blocks for the web.
 Who knows where that goes.
 These languages can offer all sorts of different language primitives and have been built from scratch with different goals.
 If WASM and [WASI](https://github.com/WebAssembly/WASI#webassembly-system-interface) end up taking off, then I think it'll be about the platforms and it'll be interesting to see where that goes.
 At the heart though, it won't be _TypeScript_ competing, it will be JavaScript.

 ### How TypeScript see its position in the Ecosystem

 TypeScript want's to be innovating in the type-system and editor tooling space.
+We have one of the most expressive type systems in a mainstream programming language.

-When TypeScript was first created, the process for getting changes into JavaScript was _very_ different to today, and so there are a few features in TypeScript which realistically are the domain of TC39 but still around for backwards compatability.
+When TypeScript was first created, the process for getting changes into JavaScript was _very_ different to today, and so there are a few features in TypeScript which realistically are the domain of TC39 but still around for backwards compatibility.
 These features may end up in JavaScript many years, and many iterations down the line in a way that means TypeScript has to maintain two separate versions of a particular language feature.

-So the aim is to be a good member of the TC39 language commitee for JavaScript, to give feedback on what editor support may look and feel like for language feaatures and to champion features which TypeScript users want to see.
+So the aim is to be a good member of the TC39 language committee for JavaScript, to give feedback on what editor support may look and feel like for language features and to champion features which TypeScript users want to see.
 By collaborating this way, TC39 is in control of JavaScript, and TypeScript supports them.

 ### How does TypeScript think of in terms of its audience??